dalton-f/dalton-f/README.md

 This project is built using Flask with a Python backend using the FastF1 API to fetch its data.

 You can find this project <a href="https://github.com/dalton-f/f1-insights">here</a>.

-### 💻 Fallout 4 Terminal

-A browser recreation of the terminal hacking minigame from Fallout 4.

-You can find this project <a href="https://github.com/dalton-f/fo4-terminal">here</a>.

 ## 📊 Stats